Like bats, dolphins echolocate

 the teeth and lower jawbone), and signal processing/decision making (by the brain).

-in the newborn calf.
+calf.
 Consequently, the mother will "steer" the calf away from objects which could cause it harm.
-Often, in
+Often, in captive environments,

 research on echolocation is extensive, much of our understanding of it remains a mystery.
 Dolphins produce echolocation sounds

 that are either harmonic or pure in tone and are of changing frequency.
 A "train of clicks" is produced in echolocation.
 Each

 click in the train is of very short duration.
 Anywhere from 8 to 2,000 echolocation "clicks" may be emitted per second.
 This

 short duration allows the click to go out, strike an object and return to the animal before another click is produced.
 This